Browse Definitions by Alphabet

 - NACK (NAK, negative acknowledgment, not acknowledged) - NACK, or NAK, an abbreviation for negative acknowledgment or not acknowledged, is a signal used by computers or other devices to indicate that data transmitted over a network was received with errors or was otherwise unreadable.

-- Nagios - Nagios is an open source monitoring system for computer systems.
+- Nagios - Nagios is an open source IT system monitoring tool.

-- named entity - A named entity is a term or phrase that identifies an object from a set of other objects with similar attributes.
+- named entity - In data mining, a named entity is a phrase that clearly identifies one item from a set of other items that have similar attributes.

 - NAND flash memory - NAND flash memory is a type of non-volatile storage technology that does not require power to retain data.